HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - **Rare Lore**: Few know this.
 You must have an applicable background and must roll a Brain Die as if you gambled it.
 Regardless of the result you know the information.
 - **Lost Lore**: None know this.
 You roll a Save and must Gamble at least 1 Brain Die.
 On a success you know where to learn more information about this.

-# Cooking
+# Cooking Feasts
 ---
 A **feast** is a moment of actual rest in the middle of hostile and hungry darkness.
 Depending on the make up of the feast, characters might gain Grit, Magic, Brain, or Brawn Dice.
-See Nutrients below.

 To create a feast, you require:
 - **Two unique ingredients**
 - **One portion per character**

-In addition, you must fulfill **two** of the following four criteria:
+In addition, you must fulfill 3 of the following 4 criteria:
 - Fire
 - Water
 - Cooking gear
 - Spices

 A feast must be prepared and then immediately consumed as part of a Camp Action.
+Left over portions can be converted to rations that expire after your adventure.

-Each monster eaten provides a certain amount of portions.
-A rat yields about one portion.
+Each creature eaten provides a number of portions.
+Two rat yields about one portion.
 A minotaur yields about eight.
 A dragon could feast upwards of fifty adventurers.

-The GM adds together any nutritional benefits from the two ingredients used to make a feast and tell the players the totals for each nutrient category (see below).
-Decimals  are rounded as god intended.
+The GM adds together any nutritional benefits from the unique ingredients used to make a feast and tell the players the totals for each nutrient (see below).
+Decimals are rounded as god intended and Nutrients can't be higher the 5.

-**A nutrient has a maximum score of 5.** No matter the combination of ingredients, a nutrient can't go above 5 for any one particular feast.

-**Example:** After a battle with a basilisk, the party cooks an omelette out of the basilisk's eggs, basilisk bacon, and sliced shambling mound.
-They cook the omelette in Senshi's wok (cooking gear), flavor it with salt, pepper, and ketchup (spices), over a fire.
-This fulfills 3 out of 4 of the cooking requirements.
 ## Nutrients
-Characters grow and become stronger if they eat well-balanced, healthful, and magical meals.

 Each feast has four stats, called **Nutrients.**
 - **Energy** determines how many calories a feast has.
-This nutrient reinforces a character's Grit.
+This nutrient gives a character Grit.
 - **Minerals** provide needed magical energy.
 This nutrient refills a character's Magic Dice.
 - **Vitamins** are good for your brain.
 This nutrient reinforces a character with Brain Dice.
 - **Protein** builds strong bones and muscles.
 This nutrient reinforces a character with Brawn Dice.

-Eating a **ration** grants 1d4 in one nutrient.

 ### Food Dice
 Food Dice (FD) are either d4s, d6s or d8s.